hawkgs/go-gravity/README.md

 # go-gravity
-Simple Golang 2D physics library with built in particle system.
-Rendering - SDL2
+Small Golang library for simulating 2D particles with the help of SDL2.